William R. Blair

 William Richards Blair (7 November 1874 – 2 September 1962) was an American scientist and United States Army officer, who worked on the development of the radar from the 1930s onward.
 He led the U.S. Army's Signal Corps Laboratories during its formative years and is often called the "Father of American Radar".

 Early life, education, and teaching

-Blair was born in Ireland in County Londonderry on 7 November 1874, and brought to the United States by his parents when he was nine years old.
+Blair was born in Ireland in Derry on 7 November 1874, and brought to the United States by his parents when he was nine years old.
 His family settled in Kansas, where Blair graduated from Kansas State Normal School–now known as Emporia State University—in 1895.
 He was subsequently the principal of a high school in Pittsburg, Kansas for two years before moving on Oshkosh Normal School—now known as University of Wisconsin–Oshkosh—where he taught mathematics and physics from 1899 to 1902 and was the school's the head football coach for the 1901 season.
 He was awarded a Ph.D. in physics in 1906 from the University of Chicago, where he also served as an instructor.
 His doctoral dissertation involved experimental studies of microwave reflections, including those from non-metallic surfaces.